aol/cyclops/cyclops-feature-toggle/readme.md

 ### More advanced usage

-Switch can abstract away entirely the logic for managing whether a feature is enabled or disabled.
-Users can just code the enabled case and Switch will automatically make sure nothing happens when disabled.
+FeatureToggle  can abstract away entirely the logic for managing whether a feature is enabled or disabled.
+Users can just code the enabled case and FeatureToggle  will automatically make sure nothing happens when disabled.

 The statement above can be rewritten as -
 ```java